Skip to content

 10 Dec 2021

-In a bid to match people’s evolving expectations of how advertisers may reach them on Facebook, Instagram, Messenger, and WhatsApp, the parent company now known as Meta is changing the way advertisers can target LGBTQ+ audiences.
+In a bid to match people’s evolving expectations of how advertisers may reach them on Facebook, Instagram, Messenger, and WhatsApp, the parent company now known as Meta changed the way advertisers can target LGBTQ+ audiences.

-Starting January 19, 2022, Facebook will remove some audience targeting options because they relate to sensitive topics.
-Targeting options that reference causes, organizations, or public figures that relate to health, race or ethnicity, political affiliation, religion, or sexual orientation will no longer be available to advertisers.
+On January 19, 2022, Facebook removed audience targeting options relating to sensitive topics.
+Targeting options that reference causes, organizations, or public figures that relate to health, race or ethnicity, political affiliation, religion, or sexual orientation are no longer be available to advertisers.

 This includes sexual orientation, as well as health causes, religious practices and groups, and political beliefs, social issues, causes, organizations, and figures.
 In other words, advertisers can no longer show LGBTQ+ specific social ads to gay, lesbian, trans, or other queer individuals on the largest social networks.